Tyson recalls nearly 30,000 pounds of dino chicken nuggets

 Nearly 30,000 pounds of dinosaur-shaped chicken nuggets are being recalled because they may be contaminated with metal pieces, the United States Department of Agriculture said Saturday.

-The recall is for Tyson Foods' 29-ounce plastic bag packages containing frozen, "fully cooked fun nuggets breaded shaped chicken patties" with a best by date of Sept.
-2, 2024, officials said.
+The recall is for Tyson Foods' 29-ounce plastic bag packages containing frozen, "fully cooked fun nuggets breaded shaped chicken patties" with a "best by" date of Sept.
+4, 2024, officials said.
 The product was sent to distributors in Alabama, California, Illinois, Kentucky, Michigan, Ohio, Tennessee, Virginia and Wisconsin.

 One minor oral injury has been reported in connection with the chicken nuggets, according to the USDA.

-Note: Editor's note: An earlier version of this story said incorrectly that the "best by" date involved was Sept.
-2, 2024, rather than Sept.
-4, 2024.
-We apologize for the error.